Diego-BRR/DACBASSISTANT/README.md

 - **Make some images by yourself or make some art** <br /> _Commands:_ `bobross`, `confusedstonk`, `delete`, `facepalm`, ` hitler`, `jail`, `jokeoverhead`, `karaba`, `mms`, `notstonk`, `poutine`, `rainbow`, `rip`, ` shit`, `stonk`, `tatoo`, `thomas`, `trash`, `wanted`, `wasted`, ...

 <br>

-<h1 align="center"> 🤝 Contributing 🤝 </h1>

-- Special thanks to [@Androzz](https://github.com/Androz2091/AtlantaBot) for the [dashboard](https://github.com/Androz2091/AtlantaBot) and his other cool discord bot projects
-- Feel free to [Fork](https://github.com/saiteja-madha/discord-js-bot/fork) this repository, create a feature branch and submit a pull request
-- You can keep track of all the planned features [here](https://github.com/saiteja-madha/discord-js-bot/projects) or make a request for one at our discord